 WordPress is written in the famous server scripting language, PHP and this makes it easy for development.
-WordPress is favored over the Blogger platform because of being customisable.
+WordPress is favoured over the Blogger platform because of being customisable.
 However, in the case of WordPress, the website needs to be on a hosting.

 In the life of a blogger, there surely will come a time when he/she needs to move a WordPress blog from one hosting to another.
 This is the technical part of using WordPress, and most bloggers end up hiring people for doing it.
 These tech experts then give them a huge bill for the simple task that is migration.